Low energy limit for the resolvent of some fibered boundary operators: Introduction

 \end{Theorem} To prove this result, our strategy, as in the thesis of Vaillant \cite{Vaillant} for fibered cusp Dirac operators, consists in constructing a sufficiently good parametrix for $\eth_{\phi}$ within the large $\phi$-calculus of \cite{Mazzeo-MelrosePhi}, see Theorem~\ref{dt.10} below for the precise statement.
 Besides establishing Theorem~\ref{int.13}, our parametrix is used in Corollary~\ref{dt.22} to show that elements in the kernel of $\eth_{\phi}$ are smooth sections admitting a polyhomogeneous expansion at infinity.
 More importantly, for our main result, our parametrix in Corollary~\ref{dt.31} is used to show that the inverse of \eqref{int.13a} defined on the complements of the cokernel of $\eth_{\phi}$ is a pseudodifferential operator of order $-1$ in the large $\phi$-calculus.
 In particular, this inverse fits nicely on one of the boundary hypersurfaces of the double space $M^2_{k,\phi}$, allowing us to construct a good approximate inverse to $(\eth_{\phi}+k\gamma)$ within $\Psi^*_{k,\phi}(M;E)$.

 The paper is organized as follows.
 In \S~\ref{phi.0}, we make a quick review of the $\phi$-calculus of Mazzeo and Melrose.
 This is used in \S~\ref{fdt.0} to construct a parametrix for fibered boundary Dirac operators and derive few consequences, for instance Theorem~\ref{int.13}.
 We introduce our calculus of low energy fibered boundary pseudodifferential operators in \S~\ref{kfb.0}.
 After constructing a suitable triple space for our calculus in \S~\ref{ts.0}, we can describe how operators compose in \S~\ref{com.0}.
 After introducing a few symbol maps in \S~\ref{sm.0}, we can finally provide the desired pseudodifferential characterization of the inverses of $(\eth_{\phi}+k\gamma)$ and $(\eth^2_{\phi}+k^2)$.
+This is used in \S~\ref{sus.0} to give a pseudodifferential characterization of the inverse of the suspended operator $\eth_{\sus}$ in \eqref{int.14}.
 In Appendix~\ref{cbu.0}, we establish a result about the commutativity of certain blow-ups of $p$-submanifolds that turns out to be useful in \S~\ref{kfb.0} in providing two different points of view on the double space $M^2_{k,\phi}$.

-\begin{Acknowledgement} The authors are grateful to Rafe Mazzeo for helpful conversations.
+\begin{Acknowledgement} The authors are grateful to Rafe Mazzeo for helpful conversations and two referees for detailed reports and valuable comments and suggestions.
 CK was supported by NSF Grant No.\ DMS-1811995.
 In addition, this material is based in part on work supported by the NSF under Grant No.\ DMS-1440140 while CK was in residence at the Mathematical Sciences Research Institute (MSRI) in Berkeley, California, during the Fall 2019 semester.
 FR was supported by NSERC and a Canada Research chair.
 This project was initiated in the Fall 2019 during the program Microlocal Analysis at the MSRI.
 The authors would like to thank the MSRI for its hospitality and for creating a stimulating environment for research. \end{Acknowledgement}